Prukutu/AOES-CLIM-CLIM680-Unix-Files-Directories/_episodes/06-ssh-auth.md

 {: .language-bash}

 This can be used to encrypt the private key file on disk.
-This provides an extra layer of protection in case your laptop is stolen, hacked or infected with certain malware, helping to prevent an attacker from further gaining access to your COLA computing (or any other SSH key authenticated) account.
+This provides an extra layer of protection in case your laptop is lost or stolen, hacked or infected with certain malware, helping to prevent an attacker from further gaining access to your GMU computing (or any other SSH key authenticated) account.
 Advantages include:

 * The private SSH key is never exposed on the network.
 The passphrase is only used to decrypt the key on your computer locally.